 Welcome to Greater Heights Academy, grades K-6!
-We represent a partnership of scholars, faculty, administration, and staff.
+We represent a partnership of scholars, families, faculty, and administration.

 These partners are united in their commitment to the common objectives outlined in our mission statement and standards.
 As role models and instructors, our teachers are valued by scholars and parents for their caring attitudes.
 Intelligence, creative teaching ability, loyalty, and responsibility are characteristics of the faculty.